Data Centers in Dundee

 Natural Disaster Risk

-Dundee has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-This stability is a key advantage for ensuring uptime and operational continuity.
+Dundee has a very low overall risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This ensures a stable operating environment with minimal threat from natural events.